ladybug-tools/spider/sandbox/build-well/README.md

 ## Issues

+* 2017-09-30 ~ Funny behaviors if you play with the grid a lot
+* 2017-09-30 ~ Floor area not being updated correctly
 * 2017-09-29 ~ Some is hardwired to 'The Building' string.
 Should be to whatever you want it to be ( & UUID ).
 * 2017-09-28 ~ After going to 'read me' page, next page does not display properly - Click on title to reload the script